Loading...

 "Courses focus on specific themes or topics, such as literature of the city, artists in literature, or coming of age.
 Topics differ each semester; all topics include literature in at least three genres (selected from poetry, fiction, nonfiction, and drama)."

-This course is an introduction to the literature written by and/or representations of Queer revolutionaries of the twentieth century.
-Focusing primarily on the period between the Stonewall Rebellion and the AIDS epidemic, this course examines literature’s place within the queer liberation movement, as a tool for effecting change.
-In particular, students will investigate the affordances of different literary forms and how liberation is connected to the generic conventions of novels, poetry, and manifests, or, often, the breaking of those conventions.
+Focusing primarily on the period between the Stonewall Riots of 1969 and the AIDS epidemic of the 1990s, we will examine the place of literature within the Queer liberation movement as a tool for effecting change.
+Students will investigate the affordances of different literary forms and how liberation is connected to the generic conventions of novels, poetry, and manifestos, or, often, the breaking of those conventions.
+By highlighting some of the most important authors and critical texts of this time, this course is designed to acquaint students with works that are ignored and erased from standard literature courses

 Prerequisites